Magazine Index

 guides who they have carefully reviewed and consider worth recommending.)
 It should be mentioned

-Recent implementation of European Union free-trade laws is changing the guide profession because in the future a guide licensed in London or
+laws is changing the guide profession because in the future a guide licensed in London or

 Berlin will be able to work in his/her profession in Palermo, Siracusa or Agrigento.
 It's all part of "de-regulating" the professions in Europe, and part of the

 general trend toward globalization.
-This, of course, has impacted the careers of some local guides in Sicily, who in the current economic climate (and the resulting
+This, of course, has impacted the careers of some guides in Sicily, who in the current economic climate (and the resulting

 decline in tourism) may already be finding things difficult.
 Large tour operators are cancelling tours and certain cruise lines are